 For the vast majority of women, breast augmentation does not interfere with the ability to breastfeed.
 The majority of studies show that, regardless of incision location or placement, breast implants do not prevent breastfeeding.

 Feeling good about the appearance of your breasts is important.
 Breast augmentation lets you enjoy revitalized breast shape and fullness without compromising your ability to care for your baby.

-To learn more about breast augmentation for women in Cheyenne, Wyoming and Northern Colorado, please contact Gonyon Cosmetic and Plastic Surgery to schedule a complimentary initial consultation.
+To learn more about breast augmentation for women in Northern Colorado, please contact Gonyon Cosmetic and Plastic Surgery to schedule a complimentary initial consultation.